Just days to go until free event for Sefton residents wanting to get paid to build their own inspiring business

-Your rights as a carer
+Your rights as a Carer

 Carers provide invaluable support to family members, friends or loved ones.
-Although the work is unpaid, the Government has introduced legislation that gives carers specific rights to make sure they are supported in their role.
-Below is a brief look at the rights carers have, with links to the relevant legislation for more information.
+Although the work is unpaid, the Government has introduced legislation that gives Carers specific rights to make sure they are supported in their role.
+Below is a brief look at the rights Carers have, with links to the relevant legislation for more information.

-The right to a carer’s assessment
+The right to a Carer’s assessment

-Under the Care Act 2014, all carers have the right to request a carer’s assessment.
-In Sefton, this assessment will be completed by Sefton Council.
-You do not need to be living with the person you care for to request an assessment.
+Under the Care Act 2014, all Carers have the right to request a Carer’s assessment.
+In Sefton, this assessment will be completed by The Carers Centre on behalf of Sefton Council.

-A carer’s assessment looks at the needs of the carer, including what impact caring has on their daily life and what support might help them in their role.
+A Carer’s assessment looks at the needs of the Carer, including what impact caring has on their daily life and what support might help them in their role.
 The assessment is completely free and available to anyone who provides unpaid care.

-If the assessment finds that the carer has eligible needs, a support plan will be put in place.
-This plan will look at what support the carer needs in the role and may include:
+If the assessment finds that the Carer has eligible needs, a support plan will be put in place.
+This plan will look at what support the Carer needs in the role and may include:

 • Help with household tasks.